 the argument name and

 Value is the corresponding value.

-'Alpha'— Mask transparency
+Alpha — Mask transparency

-0.3 (default) | number in the range [0, 1]
+0.3 (default) | scalar value in the range [0, 1]

-'Alpha' and a number in the range [0, 1].
+Mask transparency, specified as a scalar value in the range [0, 1].
 A value of

 1 means the mask is completely opaque and a value of